top of page

 Thayer-Pham

-Katheryn Thayer-Pham is a recent Graduate from UC Berkeley with a bachelor's degree in Neurobiology.
-She was awarded the NIH diversity supplement to promote women in STEM and advance her knowledge of research and medical device development targeted at clinical indications.
-After working for Magnetic Tides, Katheryn hopes to pursue a Ph.D. or M.D.
+Daisy Dai is a recent Graduate from UC Berkeley with a bachelor's degree in Cognitive Science and Neurobiology.
+She was awarded the NIH diversity supplement to promote women in STEM and wants to advance her knowledge of research and medical device development targeted at clinical indications.
+After working for Magnetic Tides, Daisy hopes to pursue an M.D.

 Consultants